otakulan/LanpartySeatingCredProv/README.md

 # RdpCredProv

 This is an experimental credential provider with fun features for RDP.
 Use at your own risk.
+I have built this to get autologon to work with Hyper-V in a lab environment where security is not a concern.

 ## Building